 The graphic design is a three-dimensional schematic representation of the external shape of a poliomyelitis virus particle.
 The particle is symmetric, like a soccer ball (but ten million times smaller), constructed from five-sided segments (pentagons).
 The pentagons are artificially differentiated in the graphic by their different colours.
 On each pentagonal face of the virus particle there is a symmetric “hill”.
 To graphically depict these hills, the design shows five jagged “paths”, which extend from the pentagonal sides and transverse each hillside to the hill peak.
 The outer layer of the poliomyelitis virus is a thin shell constructed from proteins.
 The shell protects a molecule of ribonucleic acid (RNA) which resides at the centre of the particle.
 The virus particle readily reproduces itself and so a single virus particle is infectious.

 Concept and original design: Peter Garde

-Virology Consultant: Dr Peter Robertson
+Virology Consultant: A/Prof Peter Robertson

 Final Design: Billy Blue Design and Writing

 Polio Australia has badges for sale depicting the virus logo.
 Please click here for details.